 Code of Ethics

 Integrity, honesty, objectivity and courtesy are fundamental moral principles embodied by this code.
-The provincial associations and their individual members (hereinafter referred to as “members”) of CAHPI agree with and pledge to uphold these principles as the set of ideals guiding member conduct.
+The individual members (hereinafter referred to as “members”) of CAHPI agree with and pledge to uphold these principles as the set of ideals guiding member conduct.
 This code of ethical conduct for the home inspection profession is accepted and understood to be a professional duty accompanying CAHPI membership.

 Members shall comply with this Code in its entirety and shall avoid potential conflicts of interest or activities that compromise or appear to compromise professional independence, objectivity, or inspector integrity.
 Members shall discharge their duties with fidelity to the public, their clients and fellow-professionals and with fairness and impartiality to all.
 Members shall uphold the honor and dignity of the profession and avoid association with any enterprise of questionable character that would place the member in a potential conflict of interest.